- Student Information & Registration

 Academic Support at Saint Louis University

-SLU's Department of Academic Support provides assistance in the pursuit of academic success.
+SLU's Student Success Center provides assistance in the pursuit of academic success.
 From peer-tutoring and writing consultations to disability services, the department offers a wide variety of services and resources to support all SLU students.

 Tutoring & Supplemental Instruction Services provides students with one-to-one tutoring in mathematics, history, biology, psychology, philosophy and other disciplines.
 Upperclass and graduate students are trained as peer tutors and work by appointment with students.
 Tutoring also is available to all undergraduate students in the Busch Marketplace and Griesedieck Hall.